 Note: Hi, friends!
 Just a a quick reminder – some of the links on this site are affiliate links, and so I may earn a little cash on qualifying orders.
 It doesn’t cost you anything extra, and is a nice way to help support this site!
 I also want to point out that I don’t promote products I haven’t actually tried or products that I don’t trust. 🙂

-As some of you may know, I’ve been writing a second cookbook this past year!
-This one will be a little different from my first cookbook in that there is a separate protein section that you can add to the salads, main meals and sides in kind of a “choose-your-own-adventure” style.
+As some of you may know, I spent last year writing a second cookbook!
+This one is a little different from my first cookbook in that there is a separate protein section that you can add to the salads, main meals and sides in kind of a “choose-your-own-adventure” style.
 There are a few other notable differences, but I’ll write a separate post about those when we’re closer to publication!
 For now, though, I wanted to share one of these protein-filled plant-forward keto-friendly recipes with all of you as it’s something that has been requested quite a bit: soy-free vegan keto mini quiche cups.

 Why make them soy-free?
 Good question!
 A lot of people have a difficult time digesting soy.
 Additionally, it’s one of the top-8 most common allergens (often referred to as “The Big 8”).
 So, there are many people out there for whom using tofu to make mini quiches just isn’t an option.
 While you can buy hempseed and pumpkin seed tofus in stores, they’re a bit pricey and can be quite difficult to find.
 This recipe uses two types of bean flours to provide a protein-rich alternative.